cometa-rocks/cometa_documentation/mobile_feature.md

 If you want to work with the feature, you need to follow these steps:

 Go to the feature of the department you want.
+Click to Modify.

 <img src="img/mobile_feature/modify.png" width="600px">